 Missing Lynx is a 2016 Hewescraft 240 Alaskan with twin 115 Yamaha outboards and Lost Lynx is a 2018 version of the same boat.
 Wayward Lynx is a Hewescraft 250 Alaskan with twin 150 Yamaha outboards.
 The boats are meticulously maintained with redundant backup and emergency gear.
 In fact, we go over and above the minimum required safety gear and are equipped with multiple radios, EPIRBs, and satellite trackers.
 Both vessels have actual life rafts (which are actually not required for 6 passenger vessels) with current inspections and hydrostatic releases, instead of just an inflatable dinghy on top or nothing at all.
 The vessels are fully equipped with the latest sonar technology, multiple VHF radios, HD radar, and chart plotters (GPS).
 We operate them as Uninspected Passenger Vessels (UPVs), which means we can legally accommodate up to six guests at time per boat.

-Missing Lynx and Lost Lynx are equipped with marine heads (toilets), diesel heaters/stoves (for your warmth!), pressurized fresh water, tons of interior storage, and comfortable seating.
+Missing Lynx and Lost Lynx are equipped with marine heads (toilets), kerosene heaters/stoves (for your warmth!), pressurized fresh water, tons of interior storage, and comfortable seating.
 Missing Lynx has interior seating for 6 total (5 passengers + Captain), and Lost Lynx has interior seating for 7 total (6 passengers + Captain).
 Their simple seating arrangement and window layout allows for 360-degree unobstructed views from inside the warmth and protection of the cabins.
 Even on those blustery winter days or rainier summer days, one can enjoy the surroundings without venturing outside into the elements!

 One of their most unique features is the fore and aft doors and decks for wildlife viewing, outdoor storage, and beach landings.
-Sometimes you just need to climb on the bow to get that great shot of an orca!
+Sometimes you just need to climb on the bow to get that great shot of an animal!
 While underway, the back decks are protected from wind and are a great place to hang out if you wish to stand outside while we transit to a new location.

 The Missing Lynx and Lost Lynx are capable of cruising at up 40 knots, but we generally cruise about 20 knots for a more comfortable ride.
 However, our high max speed means we can get to the wildlife and scenery fast if time is an issue!